kizitonwose/Calendar/docs/Compose.md

 - **isScrollInProgress**: Whether this calendar is currently scrolling by gesture, fling, or programmatically.

 - **outDateStyle**: This determines how outDates are generated for each month on the calendar.
 It can be one of two values:
-    1. **endOfRow**: The calendar will generate `outDates` until it reaches the end of the month row.
+    1. **EndOfRow**: The calendar will generate `outDates` until it reaches the end of the month row.
 This means that if a month has 5 rows, it will display 5 rows and if a month has 6 rows, it will display 6 rows.
-    2. **endOfGrid**: The calendar will generate `outDates` until it reaches the end of a 6 x 7 grid on each month.
+    2. **EndOfGrid**: The calendar will generate `outDates` until it reaches the end of a 6 x 7 grid on each month.
 This means that all months will have 6 rows.

     This value can also be provided when the calendar state is initialized via `rememberCalendarState(outDateStyle = ...)`.